brodieaustin/poisoned-well-novel/poisoned-well.md

 "What are they doing?"

 "Protocol.
 They're waiting for a message to return from Lord Corby's Master of the Guards, Trent, if memory serves.
-That bird up above is keeping tbas on us too, you know.
+That bird up above is keeping tabs on us too, you know.
 Has been for the last few miles."

 "They knew I was coming, how did they know?"
 Manan looked around.
 She could probably make it into the woods, but who knew how far she could go before a rider rode her down or some loyal peasant called her out.